No Remorse (band): History

-The first iteration of No Remorse formed in 1985, and comprised Mark Vince (guitar), Stewart Baile (drums), Paul (bass), and Jason (vocals); this line-up quickly disbanded without having made any performances.
-The band re-formed in November 1986, after Vince met Paul Burnley (real name Paul Bellany, son of Scottish painter John Bellany) at a Skrewdriver concert in Surrey in October 1986.
-Burnley edited the white power skinhead fanzine The Truth at Last, and had briefly fronted the Oi! band Public Enemy in live performances between December 1985 and early 1986, when he was fired due to political differences.
-With Burnley as vocalist, Vince and Baile reprised their roles as guitarist and drummer respectively, and the new line-up was completed by Archie from Northern Ireland on bass.
+The first iteration of No Remorse formed in 1985, and comprised Mark Vince (guitar), Stewart Baile (drums), Paul (bass), and Jason (vocals); this line-up disbanded without having made any performances.

+The band reformed in November 1986, after Vince met Paul Burnley (real name Paul Bellany) at a Skrewdriver concert in Surrey in October 1986.
+The son of Scottish painter John Bellany, Burnley had previously fronted the Oi! band Public Enemy before being fired due to political differences, and was also editor of white power skinhead fanzine The Truth at Last.
+With Burnley as vocalist, Vince and Baile reprised their roles as guitarist and drummer respectively, and the new line-up was completed by a Northern Irish bassist called Archie.

 In 1987, No Remorse were closely involved in the founding of Ian Stuart Donaldson's neo-Nazi music organisation Blood & Honour.
 Paul Burnley was interviewed in the first issue of Blood & Honour magazine and in that interview called Adolf Hitler "the greatest man in history".
 Blood and Honour also advertised No Remorse merchandise, including a t-shirt that read "One day the world will know Adolf Hitler was right".

 The band's debut album, This Time The World, was released on French RAC label Rebelles Européens in 1988, its title a reference to American neo-Nazi George Lincoln Rockwell's autobiography.
 The lyrics featured on the album are significantly more extreme and unabashed in their racism and calls to violence than precedents in the Rock Against Communism genre.
 The final track, for example, celebrates white nationalist terrorist Robert Mathews, while "Six Million Lies", another song from the album, denies the Holocaust, and "Bloodsucker" proclaims that "one day the world will realise Adolf Hitler was right".
 The album's cover, designed by Nicky Crane, prominently features a Celtic cross and SS insignia, while the rear of the sleeve is a picture of white children Nazi saluting over a flag featuring the Celtic cross.

 The band switched label from Rebelles Européens to Rock-O-Rama Records in 1988, and released two albums through Rock-O-Rama subsidiary RAC Records in 1989—See You in Valhalla and The New Stormtroopers.
-RAC Records also released the band's fourth album, Blood Against Gold, in 1990.
+RAC Records also released the band's fourth album, Blood Against Gold, in 1990, which included a cover of Zodiac Mindwarp and the Love Reaction's "High Priest of Love".
 During this period, Rob Emes was the band's drummer and Gary Smith had assumed bass duties.
 In 1990, No Remorse also played their first North American shows, performing at Canadian Aryan Fest in Metcalfe, Ottawa and at Tom Metzger's third annual Aryan Fest in rural Oklahoma.
 In 1991, Will Browning joined the band as second guitarist, and in 1992, Australian musician Nigel Brown (formerly of RAC band White Lightning) joined the band as their bassist.